 Two immigration support and advocacy organizations filed suit over the Trump administration’s latest restrictions on asylum, in addition to the ACLU’s lawsuit.
 Both the complaint and the plaintiffs’ motion for a temporary restraining order and preliminary injunction are available below.

-The new rule would bar asylum applications from claimants at the southern border who passed through a third country on their way to the United States but did not seek asylum in that country.
+On July 15, the Department of Homeland Security posted an interim final rule (IFR) that limits asylum by barring applications from claimants at the southern border who passed through a third country on their way to the United States but did not seek asylum in that country.

 The ACLU, the Southern Poverty Law Center and the Center for Constitutional Rights filed suit over the Trump administration’s recently announced policy to bar asylum applications from migrants travelling to the United States who have travelled through a third country en route.
 The complaint argues that the policy violates the will of Congress expressed in the Immigration and Nationality Act.
 The document is available in its entirety here and below.